Skip to content

 NCShare Cluster Partitions

-SLURM partitions are separate queues that divide up a cluster's nodes based on specific attributes.
+Slurm partitions are separate queues that divide up a cluster's nodes based on specific attributes.
 Each partition has its own constraints, which control which jobs can run in it.
-Users may have multiple slurm accounts and must specify the correct slurm account to gain access to restricted partitions.
+Users may have multiple Slurm accounts and must specify the correct Slurm account to gain access to restricted partitions.

 • common for jobs that will run CPU only